 Much of our work aligns with campus initiatives, which are efforts that change how the campus does business; have broad campus leadership/executive sponsorship backing and commitment; and have significant campus resources dedicated to them to ensure their success.

 The mission of the Educational Innovation (EI) Initiative is to to engage and inspire students through enriched learning.
 The initiative strives to fulfill this mission by enabling personalized learning experiences, at scale, using technology and expanding access for both traditional and new student audiences.
-DoIT AT works with EI on multiple projects including the Student Digital Ecosystem, REACH, Unizin, the Canvas Transition and Open Educational Resources.
+DoIT AT works with EI on multiple projects including the Student Digital Ecosystem, REACH, Unizin and Open Educational Resources.

 UW Women In IT

 Supported by the Office of the CIO, UW Women in IT (UW-WIT) is a campus organization dedicated to developing strategies to improve the recruitment, retention and advancement of women working in IT on campus.
 The 400+ member organization holds regular educational and networking events open to all members of campus, often partnering with organizations with similar missions to create the best possible workforce.
 DoIT AT staff participate in this initiative.

 As part of initiatives, partnerships or our daily work serving campus, we contribute to many significant projects.
 The following are a few of newer projects sponsored by the Provost Office, Office of the Registrar or cross-campus initiatives.
 For a full list of our current projects, contact us.

 Engage eText Pilot

-In partnership with Associated Students of Madison (ASM), the Office of the Provost, the Office of the Registrar and DoIT Academic Technology, the Educational Innovation (EI) Initiative leads an eText pilot that began in spring 2018.
-The pilot will utilize the Unizin Engage platform and publisher Digital Learning Tools (DLT) via an integration with Canvas, and aims to reduce the weight of textbook costs on students and to explore the potential for broader implementation of eTexts at UW-Madison.
+In partnership with Associated Students of Madison (ASM), the Office of the Provost, the Office of the Registrar and DoIT Academic Technology, the Educational Innovation (EI) Initiative leads the eText pilot that began in spring 2018. utilizing the Unizin Engage platform and publisher Digital Learning Tools (DLT) via an integration with Canvas, the pilot aims to reduce the weight of textbook costs on students and explore the potential for broader implementation of eTexts at UW-Madison.
 DoIT AT staff provide leadership and support in the areas of technical development, project management, consultation, training and evaluation.